Ethylene Glycol Toxicity

 Like ethyl alcohol and methanol, ethylene glycol is metabolized by ADH.
 In this step it forms glycoaldehyde.
 Through interaction with aldehyde dehydrogenase, ethylene glycol is then metabolized to glycolic acid (GA), which accumulates and can cause a profound metabolic acidosis.
 This glycolic acid is eventually converted into glyoxylic acid, and then into the highly toxic oxalate or the safer glutamate or α-ketoadipic acid metabolites.

 Calcium oxalate crystals may form and accumulate in blood and other tissues.
-The precipitation of calcium oxalate in the renal cortex results in decreased glomerular filtration and renal insufficiency.
+The precipitation of calcium oxalate in the renal cortex results in decreased glomerular filtration and kidney insufficiency.
 The formation of these crystals consumes circulating calcium, and hypocalcemia may occur, though this is uncommon.

 Epidemiology